Hereford: Governance

 The main local government body covering Hereford is Herefordshire Council.
-Hereford has a "City Council" but this is actually a parish council with city status, and has only limited powers.
+Hereford has a city council, a parish council with city status, and has only limited powers.

-Historically Hereford has been the county town of Herefordshire.
-In 1974 Herefordshire was merged with Worcestershire to become part of the county of Hereford and Worcester, and Hereford became a district of the new county.
+Historically, Hereford has been the county town of Herefordshire.
+In 1974, Herefordshire was merged with Worcestershire to become part of the county of Hereford and Worcester and Hereford became a district of the new county.
+No successor parish was formed, so the former borough became unparished.
 Hereford had formed a historic borough and was reformed by the Municipal Corporations Act 1835.
-On 1 April 1998 the County of Hereford and Worcester was abolished, and Herefordshire and Worcestershire were re-established as separate counties.
+On 1 April 1998, the county of Hereford and Worcester was abolished; Herefordshire and Worcestershire were re-established as separate counties.

-However the new Herefordshire was a unitary authority without any districts, and so Hereford lost its district status (although, confusingly, the authority's full legal name is the County of Herefordshire District Council).
-Charter Trustees were appointed to preserve mayoral traditions until a civil parish council could be set up, which happened in 2000.
+However, the new Herefordshire was a unitary authority without any districts and so Hereford lost its district status (although, confusingly, the authority's full legal name is the County of Herefordshire District Council).
+Charter trustees were appointed to preserve mayoral traditions until a civil parish council could be set up, which happened on 1 April 2000 when the unparished area was parished as Hereford and Belmont Rural, part also went to the existing parish of Clehonger.
 Hereford is one of only eight civil parishes in England which have city status.
 It is based at Hereford Town Hall.

-Hereford was the name of a parliamentary constituency that was centered in the city, from 1295 to 2010, when it was renamed as Hereford and South Herefordshire.
-The current Member of Parliament (MP) in the House of Commons for Hereford and South Herefordshire is Jesse Norman of the Conservative Party.
+Hereford was the name of a parliamentary constituency that was centred in the city from 1295 to 2010, when it was renamed Hereford and South Herefordshire.
+The current Member of Parliament (MP) in the House of Commons is Jesse Norman of the Conservative Party.
+He has represented the constituency since May 2010.

 Geography

 Climate

 As with all of the UK, Hereford experiences a maritime climate, with limited seasonal temperature ranges, and generally moderate rainfall throughout the year.
-The nearest Met Office weather station for which 30-year averages are available is Credenhill weather station, about 4 mi north west of the city centre.
+The nearest Met Office weather station, for which 30-year averages are available, is Credenhill weather station, about 4 mi north west of the city centre.
 Before 2001, the weather station at Preston Wynne (7 miles, 11 km to the north-east) provided the data.

 Since 2001, extremes at Hereford Credenhill have ranged from 33.6 °C during July 2006, to as low as -15.8 °C during December 2010.

-In February 2020 many houses in Hereford were evacuated due to floods.
+In February 2020, many houses in Hereford were evacuated due to floods.

+Demography

+In 2021 the built-up area had a population of 60,475, the urban area had a population of 61,014, the agglomeration had a population of 63,346 and the parish had a population of 53,112.

+The following statistics were recorded for the parish of Hereford at the 2021 Census:

+The religious composition of Hereford at the 2021 Census was recorded as: